keikonakata/keikonakata.github.io/distributed.md

 Data replicated on N hosts.
 Key is assigned to a coordinator node (via hashing) who is in charge of replication.

+a node is assigned random values in the hash space and to multiple points in the ring (virtual node)

+virtual nodes help balanced load distribution

 Routing table size: Log N, Routing time: O(log N) hops, because each hop expects to half the distance

 Other topologies than finger tables: